Reserved virtual servers for Classic

 Reliable provisioning You can provision and reclaim virtual server instances to your reserved capacities at any time.

-Cost savings Choosing either a 1 or 3-year contract term allows for consistent monthly payments and reduced costs compared to hourly or monthly virtual server billing cycles.
+Cost savings A 1-year contract term offers consistent monthly payments and reduced costs compared to hourly or monthly virtual server billing cycles.

 Family Description